-Erysiphe graminis forms patches of superficial white, then greyish mycelium (powdery mildew) on leaves, leaf sheaths and ears of wheat.
+Erysiphe graminis forms patches of superficial white, then greyish mycelium (powdery mildew) on leaves, leaf sheaths and ears of barley.
 Leaves remain green and active for some time after infection, then the infected areas gradually die.
 The conidia, formed in great quantities as a white powder on the mycelium, are wind-dispersed over considerable distances to infect healthy leaves.
 This air-borne inoculum is practically ubiquitous and uncontrollable.
 Infection by conidia requires high humidity (but not free water on the leaf surface), while sporulation and spore dispersal are favoured by rather dry conditions.
 Powdery mildew is thus favoured by an alternation of wet and dry conditions, as often occurs in north-west Europe.
 Infected areas on leaves become chlorotic and cease to photosynthesize.
 Early mildew attack reduces tillering and later infection reduces "green leaf area", and thus grain yield.
-Moderate levels of mildew can be tolerated.
+Powdery mildew affects barley more seriously than the other major cereals.
 Cleistothecia may appear on old colonies (as black points) at growth stage 39-65, but these contribute relatively little to inoculum in the spring, which mainly comes from lesions on winter cereal crops.

-Wheat is infected only by forma specialis tritici of E. graminis, so powdery mildew from barley or rye cannot infect wheat and vice versa.
-Winter wheat should, however, not be grown next to spring wheat.
-In general, wheat is not as heavily affected as barley (see EPPO Standard PP 2/11(1) Guideline on GPP for barley), but losses can be severe if the disease is not controlled.
-A range of cultural practices exist that may somewhat reduce infection by E. graminis.
-The growing of resistant cultivars is recommended.
-An open stand of wheat reduces the incidence of powdery mildew as compared to a dense stand, heavily fertilized with nitrogen.
-If powdery mildew infection becomes too serious, one or more chemical applications may be necessary; this should not be after full ear emergence (growth stage 59).
-Treatment may commence at first appearance of symptoms after growth stage 31.
-If powdery mildew is present with other diseases, it is common practice to apply fungicides against the whole disease complex.
+Barley is infected only by forma specialis hordei of E. graminis, so powdery mildew from wheat or rye cannot infect barley and vice versa.
+Winter barley should, however, not be grown next to spring barley.
+In general, barley is more heavily affected than wheat, and losses can be very severe if the disease is not controlled.
+A range of cultural practices exists that may somewhat reduce the infection by E. graminis.
+The growing of resistant cultivars is recommended, particularly with the durable Mlo resistance gene.
+The use of mixtures of resistant cultivars considerably reduces the risk of powdery mildew.
+If possible, winter barley should be sown late in regions favourable to powdery mildew.
+An open stand of barley reduces the incidence of powdery mildew as compared with a dense stand, heavily fertilized with nitrogen.
+If powdery mildew infection becomes serious, one or more fungicide sprays may be necessary; these should not be applied after growth stage 55.
+In most cases, it is not useful to treat winter barley in the autumn.
+However, occasionally, a treatment in autumn may be recommended especially on light soils, where mildew infection may exacerbate winter crop losses.
+Treatment in spring barley may commence as soon as mildew is seen, and in any case if the third-youngest leaf, after elongation has begun, is affected.
+In areas where powdery mildew infection can regularly be expected, fungicides may be applied as a seed treatment, but this may lead to problems of resistance.